 See Collections for a list of methods.
 Pass the name of the field for the filter condition to the AddItem method or set the FieldName property of the returned FilterCondition object.
 Before adding a filter condition, check whether the condition already exists or not by calling Item with the field name and seeing if the return value is an object or not.

-Note: any changes you make to FilterCondition items in C# or VB.Net code is only saved after you call the Dispose() method, as shown in the sample code below.
+Any changes you make to FilterCondition items in C# or VB.NET code is only saved after you call the Dispose() method, as shown in the sample code below.

 Here's an example of a DataEngine.FinalizeSQLStatement script that adds a filter condition to a report if it isn't already there: